solo-io/service-mesh-for-less-blog/README.md

 From these results, we can derive that the addition of sidecars to our test application adds around `4.5ms - 8.7ms` of latency to our application round-trip for our 3-tier service.
 Full results for the sidecar tests can be seen in the `/experiment-data` directory

-## Istio Ambient Mode testing with v1.22.0
+## Istio Ambient Mode mTLS testing with v1.22.0

 With Ambient, we don't have to worry about the sidecar proxy or its resources, so the test is rather simple:
 - Deploy the applications